kennersoft/kennercore/README.md

 ### What Is On Board?

-Here is a TreoCore package description in detail:
+Here is a KennerCore package description in detail:

 | Feature                     | Description                                                   |
 | --------------------------- | ------------------------------------------------------------ |